-On the other hand, if the local section of the long string network to which the seed black hole is attached chops off to form a loop at $t \lesssim 10^{12}$ s, for GUT scale strings carrying the characteristic current given by Eq. (\ref{J-B}), or at $t \lesssim 10^{9}$ s, for strings carrying the GUT scale threshold current, it will decay due to gravitational wave emission {\it before} it is able transfer enough mass to form the dominant contribution to SMBH accretion.
 Roughly speaking, when $t$ is reduced by one order of magnitude, the contribution to SMBH accretion is also reduced by one order of magnitude.
-As such, the ultimate viability of this model may depend sensitively on the detailed time evolution of the loop production parameter, commonly denoted $\tilde{c}$ \cite{VS_book}, though we note that, since only $\sim 10$-$100$ string-fuelled accretion events must occur, in order for this mechanism to account for the {\it current} observational bounds on the number of SMBH at $z \gtrsim 7$, it remains a viable alternative to existing models, at the present time.
+Hence, for loop creation in the scaling regime, the ultimate viability of our model may depend sensitively on the detailed time evolution of the loop production parameter, commonly denoted $\tilde{c}$ \cite{VS_book}, though, since only $\sim 10$-$100$ string-fueled accretion events must occur, in order for this mechanism to account for the {\it current} observational bounds on the number of SMBH at $z \gtrsim 7$, it remains a viable alternative to existing models at the present time.